Systematic Review and Meta-Analysis

 https://doi.org/10.22037/ghfbb.v16i2.2701

-Aim: The goal of this study was to find lncRNAs and mRNAs that were expressed differently by combining microarray datasets from different studies.
-This was done to find the important target genes for anti-cancer therapy.
+Aim: This study aimed to find lncRNAs and mRNAs that were expressed differently by combining microarray datasets from different studies.
+This was done to find important target genes in gastric cancer for anti-cancer therapy.

 Background: Gastric cancer (GC) is the fourth most frequent and second-most deadly malignancy worldwide.
 Thus, genetic diagnosis and treatment should focus on genetic and epigenetic variables.
-According to several studies, disordered non-coding RNAs (ncRNAs), such as lncRNA expression, regulate gastric cancer invasion and metastasis.
-Several studies suggest that lncRNAs cooperatively regulate gene expression and GC progression.
+Based on several studies, disordered expression of non-coding RNAs (ncRNAs), such as lncRNAs, regulate gastric cancer invasion and metastasis.
+Besides, lncRNAs cooperatively regulate gene expression and GC progression.

-Methods: We obtained differentially expressed mRNAs (DEmRNAs) and lncRNAs (DElncRNAs) from three GC tissue microarray datasets by meta-analysis and screened the genes using the "Limma" package.
-Then by RNAInter database, we assigned DEmRNAs for each DElncRNA.
-Function enrichment pathway and gene ontology analysis was performed by clusterProfiler and GOplot packages for final DEmRNAs.
+Methods: We obtained differentially expressed mRNAs (DEmRNAs) and lncRNAs (DElncRNAs) from three GC tissue microarray datasets by meta-analysis and screened genes using the "Limma" package.
+Then, using the RNAInter database, we allocated DEmRNAs to each DElncRNA.
+ClusterProfiler and GOplot programs were used to analyze function enrichment pathways and gene ontologies for final DEmRNAs.

-Results: A total of 9 DElncRNAs (5 up-regulated and 4 down-regulated) and 856 DEmRNAs (451 up-regulated and 405 down-regulated) between tumor and normal samples were found.
-Finally, 117 differentially expressed mRNAs were predicted as interactors for six DElncRNAs (H19, WT1-AS, EMX2OS, HOTAIR, ZEB1-AS1, and LINC00261).
+Results: A total of 9 differentially expressed lncRNAs (DElncRNAs) (5 up-regulated and 4 down-regulated), and 856 DEmRNAs (451 up-regulated and 405 down-regulated) between tumor and adjacent normal samples were found.
+Finally, 117 differentially expressed mRNAs were predicted as interactors of six DElncRNAs (H19, WT1-AS, EMX2OS, HOTAIR, ZEB1-AS1, and LINC00261).

-Aim: The aim of this study to examine environmental factors associated in Iranian patients with IBD.
+Aim: This study aimed to examine the environmental factors associated in Iranian patients with inflammatory bowel disease (IBD).

-Materials and Methods: In this case-control study, patients with IBD referred to the Taleghani Hospital, Tehran, Iran, were recruited between 2017 and 2019.
+Methods: In this case-control study, the patients with IBD referred to the Taleghani Hospital, Tehran, Iran, were recruited from 2017 to 2019.
 Controls were matched by sex.
-Data were collected using the designed questionnaire.
+Data were collected using the designed questionnaire and also valid questionnaire such Pittsburgh Sleep Quality Index (PSQI) and Hospital Anxiety and Depression Scale (HADS) for sleep quality and anxiety/depression, respectively.
 Conditional logistic regression models were used to estimate adjusted odds ratios (ORs).

 Babak Arjmand , Somayeh Jahani Sherafat, Mostafa Rezaei –Tavirani, Maryam Hamzeloo Moghadam, Mohammad Amin Abbasi